julien-muke/aws-ai-threat-detection-pipeline/README.md

 1. In your Lambda function's configuration, go to the Environment variables tab and click Edit.
 2. Add a new variable:
 <br>• Key: `SNS_TOPIC_ARN`
-<br>• Value: Paste the ARN of the SNS topic you created in Step 2.
+<br>• Value: Paste the ARN of the SNS topic you created in Step 3.

-🔹 Attach a Policy to Allow SNS:Publish:
+🔹 Attach a Policy to Allow SNS Publish:

 1. In your Lambda function in the AWS Console
 2. Go to Configuration > Permissions